ballerina-platform/module-ballerinax-java.jdbc/java.jdbc-ballerina/Module.md

 ## Overview

-This module provides the functionality required to access and manipulate data stored in any type of relational database that is accessible via Java Database Connectivity (JDBC).
+This module provides the functionality that is required to access and manipulate data stored in any type of relational database, which is accessible via Java Database Connectivity (JDBC).

 **Prerequisite:** Add the JDBC driver corresponding to the database you are trying to interact with as a native library dependency in your Ballerina project.
 Then, once you build the project by executing the `ballerina build` command, you should be able to run the resultant by executing the `ballerina run` command.

-E.g., The `Ballerina.toml` content for h2 database.
+E.g., The `Ballerina.toml` content for an H2 database will be as follows.
 Change the path to the JDBC driver appropriately.

 ```toml